efrecon/docker-s3fs-client/README.md

   `AWS_S3_AUTHFILE` is empty.
 * `AWS_S3_URL` is the URL to the Amazon service.
 This can be used to mount external services that implement a compatible API.
-* `AWS_S3_MOUNT` is the location within the container where to mounte the WebDAV resource.
+* `AWS_S3_MOUNT` is the location within the container where to mounte the S3 resource.
 This defaults to `/opt/s3fs/bucket` and is not really meant to be changed.
 * `UID` is the user ID for the owner of the share inside the container.
 * `GID` is the group ID for the owner of the share inside the container.
 * `S3FS_DEBUG` can be set to `1` to get some debugging information from [s3fs].
-* `S3FS_ARGS` can contain some additional options to be blindly passed to [s3fs].
+* `S3FS_ARGS` can contain some additional options to be blindly passed to [s3fs]. options are supposed to be given comma-separated, e.g.
-  * options are supposed to be given comma-separated, e.g. "use_path_request_style,allow_other,default_acl=public-read"
+  `use_path_request_style,allow_other,default_acl=public-read`

   [secrets]: https://docs.docker.com/engine/swarm/secrets/